On the Potential of Microtubules for Scalable Quantum Computation: Solitonic effects in Microtubules and observable biological functions

 The role of microtubules (MTs) as candidates for coherent energy or signal transduction has been previously proposed in the context of quantum electrodynamics (QED) models~\cite{mn1,nem}.
 In light of experimental demonstrations of long-lived quantum coherence in light-harvesting complexes ~\cite{collini,algae,EntangledLHCNature2010,QuantumExcitationRev2015}, and inspired by efforts to engineer biomimetic systems such as artificial leaves~\cite{mershinNature2012}, these conjectures warrant renewed theoretical attention~\cite{nmdice10}.
 While MTs and algal light-harvesting antennae are structurally and functionally distinct, both are intricate protein assemblies.
 The observation of robust quantum coherence in biological systems at ambient temperatures provides compelling motivation to consider that analogous mechanisms may underlie energy and information transfer in MTs \emph{in vivo}, consistent with the theoretical framework developed in Refs.~\cite{mn1,nem}.

 Basic features of these models are briefly reviewed here in a modern context of quantum computation in connection with biological systems~\cite{qc0,qc1,qc2,qc3}.
 Microenvironmental conditions, for \textit{in vitro} or \emph{in vivo} MT systems, are found to be crucial for the maintainance of the coherence of quantum effects, when the temperature of the system is within physiological parameters.
+For the convenience of the reader we give in Table~\ref{tab:glossary} a glossary of symbols to be used in what follows, together with their meanings (equation numbers refer to the manuscript).

 MTs are fundamental constituents of most eukaryotic cells and all neurons~\cite{mt}, playing a crucial in the cell structure, growth, shape and mitosis.
 They have a cylindrical shape and typically consist of 13 (and in some cases 14) protofilaments (see fig.~\ref{fig:MT}).
 They are formed by the spontaneous polymerization of heterodimers built of two globular proteins (tubulins).
 The tubulin protein dimers are characterized by two hydrophobic pockets, of length 4 nm = $ 4 \cdot 10^{-9}$~m each (the total length of a dimer being $\sim$8 nm shaped like a peanut in a shell), and they come in two conformations, alpha ($\alpha$) and beta ($\beta$) tubulin, depending on the position of the unpaired electric charge of 18 e relative to the pockets, which is responsible for the generation of significant electric dipoles.
 The internal cylindrical region of the MT (which contains ordered-water~\cite{ordered}) has diameter 15 nm, while the external cross section diameter spans 25 nm.
 MTs can grow up to 50 $\mu m$ long (with an average length of 25 $\mu m$).
 Each MT is built of a set of macroscopic dipoles which generate dynamical electric fields.
 The latter prove crucial for an understanding of the functional properties of MTs and their interactions in biological systems.